ezrapierce000/bela-iree-container/README.md

 Bela/scripts/update_board.sh
 scripts/build_libs.sh
 ```

+Ensure that the IREE submodule was properly cloned by running  `git submodule update --init`.

 You will only need to do this once, unless you change any of the core library code.
 Make any changes you wish to the scripts/Dockerfile, then start the build: